-What is the best soundbar for Samsung TVs?
+What are the best soundbars for Samsung TVs?
+The top 3

-The ultimate home cinema experience for Samsung TV owners right now is the HW-Q950A, which recreates an 11.1.4-channel Dolby Atmos surround experience, using a big soundbar, two wireless rear speakers, and a subwoofer.
-It creates a dome of powerful and detailed audio around you, and is a mind-blowing bit of kit.
-And if you have a Samsung TV with Q-Symphony support, it sounds even bigger and better.
-It's expensive, of course, and requires a TV of 55 inches or larger.
+The ultimate home cinema experience for Samsung TV owners right now comes from the HW-Q990B, which recreates an 11.1.4-channel Dolby Atmos surround experience, using a big soundbar, two wireless rear speakers, and a subwoofer.
+It supports Dolby Atmos and Q Symphony for the ultimate audio experience.